-Apart from being informed about your oral health, or any abnormal blood results, there is no direct clinical benefit to you.
+Apart from being informed about your oral health, there is no direct clinical benefit to you.
 However, the valuable information we get from the study will improve understanding of immunity to COVID-19 and should help to improve the design of vaccines against the virus that causes COVID-19.
 The research may also identify factors related to susceptibility to COVID-19.